-Czech Republic's approach toward innovative biotechnologies (referred to as New Plant Breeding Techniques within the EU) is rather positive; positions are based on scientific opinions.
-However, the Czech Republic follows the EU regulatory framework and, thus, the July 2018 decision from the Court of Justice of the European Union to regulate such products under the GMO Directive.
+The Czech Republic's approach toward innovative biotechnologies (referred to as New Plant Breeding Techniques within the EU, and in other countries as genome editing) is rather positive.
+Positions are based on scientific opinions.
+However, the Czech Republic follows the EU regulatory framework and, the July 2018 Court of Justice of the European Union (ECJ) ruled that such products are regulated under the "GMO" Directive.